 Lounge on white sand.

 Sink your toes in the sand and feel the warm Gulf breeze across your face along Florida's southwest coast.
 As voted by TripAdvisor readers, some of the best beaches in America are found in Fort Myers and Sanibel.
 Sunbathe, snorkel or go shelling -- a popular pastime on Sanibel and Captiva islands.Learn More

 Paddle scenic waterways.

 Glide through parts of the Great Calusa Blueway, a 190-mile water trail that weaves through scenic coastal bays and islands.
 You may find gentle manatees and playful dolphins escorting your journey.
 Experienced guides and local tour companies are happy to lead families and first-time kayakers and canoers.Learn More

 Explore off the beach.

 Beyond the palm trees, explore Jurassic-like nature parks and preserves that make you forget you're in Florida.
-The largest undeveloped mangrove ecosystem in America, J.N.
+Part of the largest undeveloped mangrove ecosystem in America, J.N.
 "Ding" Darling National Wildlife Refuge on Sanibel Island boasts shaded hiking trails and wildlife drives.
-Don't forget binoculars for prime bird-watching.Learn More
+Don't forget binoculars for bird-watching.Learn More

 Reel in a big catch.